 One of the questions that comes up among our members in our Estate Planning Bootcamp is how to deal with adding a business succession plan into an estate plan, for their business owner clients.
 This is a common need when you are serving business owners and learning to assist clients through the process smoothly can be of great benefit to your law practice.
 Given that each situation is unique, here is a general overview that will help you develop your own process for serving clients looking to incorporate a business succession plan into their estate plan.
 Set the ground … Continue reading

-Hiring a team is one of the most important things you can do when you want to move your law practice forward into greater levels of impact in your community and freedom for you.
-However, where do you start?
-How do you begin the work of dividing work up and understanding what needs to be done by others and by you?
-And how do you get up the courage to make the investment, especially if you don’t yet have the consistent, predictable revenue you can count on to assure yourself you can pay someone else?
-Hiring strategy is an aspect … Continue reading
+Hiring a team is one of the most important things you can do when you want to move your law practice forward into more significant levels of impact in your community and freedom for you.
+While you can run your law practice as a true solo practice, and many lawyers begin that way, you will not be able to recognize the real freedom of being a business owner until you bring on a team to support you.
+Where do you Start?
+How do you begin the work of dividing work up and understanding what needs to be done by others … Continue reading

 We had a member recently ask us about a good way to inform clients who have been with her for awhile (and that she likes working with) that her rates would be going up.
 This is a great question and something that many lawyers struggle with.
 We see many lawyers out there not charging enough for their time and work.
 One of the things we teach our members, and those in our Bootcamp Programs, is how to implement flat rate pricing rather than offering services on an hourly basis.
 Charging hourly is often the root of a variety of problems … Continue reading